 A stroke of luck.
-Because, while patients are all too often fobbed off with the explanation that the swelling is a normal complication after similar procedures, her doctor correctly diagnosed lymphoedema.
+Because, while patients are all too often fobbed off with the explanation that the swelling is a normal complication after similar procedures, her doctor correctly diagnosed lymphedema.
 She is not alone with this late complication.
-Based on the study data currently on file, we may assume that an average of 20 to 30 percent of patients are affected by breast cancer-related lymphoedema.**
+Based on the study data currently on file, we may assume that an average of 20 to 30 percent of patients are affected by breast cancer-related lymphedema.**

 The pillars of successful therapy: doctor, therapist, surgical appliance retailer

 "It may sound strange, but I was relieved at first.
 I had been afraid that the cancer had flared up again", said Brigitte W. "I had no idea what lymphedema is or what the ultimate consequences of the diagnosis were".

 Her doctor immediately prescribed manual lymphatic drainage for her.
 This is essential for coming to grips with the severe swelling and is an important element of so-called complex physical decongestion therapy (CPD).
 Experts consider CPD to be the only effective form of treatment for reducing lymphoedema.
 Consistent skin care, special exercises and compression bandaging or compression garments complete the treatment regimen.

 Brigitte W. went to a special physiotherapy practice for her treatment.
 During the decongestion phase at the beginning of her therapy, she was given lymphatic drainage almost every day followed by compression bandaging – with success.